PRIDE-Archive/pride-web/public/markdown/submitdatapage/content.md

 PRIDE welcomes direct user submissions of protein and peptide identification/quantification data with the accompanying mass spectra evidence and any other related data types, usually to be published in peer-reviewed publications.
 The  focus of PRIDE is to support the deposition of proteomics datasets from any experimental approach.

-The current way of submitting data to PRIDE is using the PX Submission tool [check the full documentation](../markdown/submitdatapage/files/Submission_Tutorial.pdf).
+The current way of submitting data to PRIDE is using the PRIDE Submission tool [check the full documentation](../markdown/submitdatapage/files/Submission_Tutorial.pdf).
 This page contains a summarized introduction of the document explaining the steps about How to Submit datasets to PRIDE database following the ProteomeXchange guidelines.
 Alternatively please contact pride-support@ebi.ac.uk for assistance or advice.

 ## What happens to my data after upload